Key points

 What Ofgem expects

-Ofgem needs assurance that an authorised operator will not become financially unviable and leave consumers without heat supply.
-The financial resilience statement provides that assurance by documenting the operator’s current financial position, risk management, and contingency arrangements.
-It is not the same as submitting annual accounts, although accounts may support the assertions made.
+Ofgem needs assurance that you will not become financially unviable and leave consumers without heating.
+The statement provides that assurance by documenting your current financial position, how you manage financial risk, and what contingency arrangements you have in place.
+Accounts may support the assertions you make, but the statement itself is a distinct document.

 Working capital

-The statement should demonstrate that the operator holds sufficient working capital to cover normal operations including seasonal demand fluctuations, maintenance cycles, and payment terms with fuel and service suppliers.
+The statement should demonstrate that you hold sufficient working capital to cover normal operations – including seasonal demand fluctuations, maintenance cycles, and payment terms with fuel and service suppliers.
 Ofgem is looking for evidence that routine cash flow pressures will not compromise supply reliability.

-For smaller operators running one or two networks, this may be straightforward – current bank balances, revenue projections, and committed expenditure.
+For smaller operators running one or two networks, this can be straightforward: current bank balances, revenue projections, and committed expenditure.
 For larger operations or those with complex financing, the statement needs to address the full capital structure.
+Either way, be specific.
+A vague assertion that “the company is financially sound” will not satisfy Ofgem.

 Insurance cover

-Operators should document appropriate insurance arrangements: public liability, employer’s liability (if applicable), professional indemnity, and any engineering or plant insurance relevant to the network.
-The statement should confirm cover levels and renewal dates, not simply state that insurance exists.
+Document your insurance arrangements in full: public liability, employer’s liability (if applicable), professional indemnity, and any engineering or plant insurance relevant to the network.
+State the cover levels, the insurer, and the renewal dates.
+Simply writing “insurance is in place” is not enough – Ofgem expects specifics.

 Emergency funding